 In Stein you can take a walk down the Steinlanderstrasse with its 16th century houses, enjoy the pastel hues of the buildings on the Town Hall Square and stop in to see the Pfarrkirche St. Nikolaus that dates back to 1400.
 At Steiner Landstrasse No. 122, you can also see the delicate facade of the home of the artist Martin Johann Schmidt, whose work, as we already discussed, hangs in the Museum of Krems.

 Krems am Stein – Two Cities with a Long Past

-So this wraps up our whirlwind tour of Krems and its sister, Stein, but let’s take a minute to think about what we’ve seen.
+This wraps up our whirlwind tour of Krems and its sister, Stein, but let’s take a minute to think about what we’ve seen.
 Located at the crossroads of the Danube and the River Krems, these twin cities have seen war, wine and wealth.
 They’ve witnessed an amazing progression of human development, but are also witness to how we’ve stayed the same.

 Both Krems and Stein are lovely to walk through (even in the dark), but a trip here is not just about the picturesque buildings, it’s about a history as deep as the Danube, as juicy as a Wachau apricot and as layered as the terraced vineyards that surround them.

 Travel tips for visiting Krems, Austria

 Map of Krems